Enquire About This Tour Code BCS Mara

 The first day of your tour is simply an arrival day with no pre-organised activities.
 In order to allow time to relax and see some of the sights you may wish to add pre tour accommodation.
 On arrival please ask at the reception for information on when the pre departure meeting will be held.

-We resume our journey to head for the town of El Calafate, located on the southern shore of Lake Argentino.
+El Calafate is located on the southern shore of Lake Argentino.
 El Calafate is our base to visit the spectacular Perito Moreno glacier.
 With a height of around 60 metres and a front of five kilometres (three miles), covering some 250 square kilometres the glacier is an incredible sight and is one of the few glaciers in the world to be growing slightly, not decreasing in size as most glaciers do.
 Named after Argentine explorer Francisco Merino, the glacier is coloured in a variety of hues from blue to grey to white and continually creaks and cracks.
 Advancing at a speed of around two metres per day, it can put on a spectacular show when giant chunks of ice at the outermost edges crack under tremendous pressure, rupture and crash into the water – a process known as calving.
 You will have the chance to walk around some paths and terraces where you can get some great views of the glacier.

 Day 3 to 4 - El Chaltén